 As said by THW in his 2014 Draft Profile:

 He has top 10 skill, but I would venture a guess that Ho-Sang ends up in the 15-25 range.

 While it was clear coming out of the draft that Ho-Sang had an NHL-caliber skillset, he just was never able to put it all together.
 In around 50 games with the Islanders, he posted seven goals and 17 points, a far cry from his expected potential.

-Much like Masin, it appears that Ho-Sang will look to extend his career in the KHL next year.
-He signed a one-year deal for the 2020 season that could be the exact jumpstart his career needs.
-If things go well, he could make a return to the NHL down the line, but as of now, it seems unlikely that he will live up to his first-round billing with the Islanders.
+Much like Masin, it appears that Ho-Sang will continue his career in Europe, but that has been complicated due to a variety of factors.
+As of now, though, it seems unlikely that he will live up to his first-round billing with the Islanders.

 One More 2014 Lightning-Islanders Pick Swap